 When an app is deemed to require HIPAA compliance, it skyrockets the price of backend infrastructure.
 At a minimum, you need HIPAA-compliant hosting, which includes heavier data encryption, security audits, a dedicated server, and separation of Protected Health Information (PHI) from the rest of your data, and other precautionary measures.
 On Amazon Web Services, last I checked, in order for them to sign a BAA (Business Associate Agreement) effectively a seal of approval stating your instance is HIPAA-complaint, starts out at $2000 per month.

 When you’re talking about launching an MVP, $2000 a month just for hosting can be a complete dealbreaker when you’re looking at $20 / month on Digital Ocean right?
 For awhile, Truevault was really friendly to early-stage startups, allowing them to pay a fee for each transaction, but have since switched over to AWS-level pricing with a base plan of $2500 a month.
 In short, there’s no cheap way to have HIPAA compliance, so the first thing you should figure out is if your app requires it!

 Fortunately, just because you’re a health app doesn’t mean that you need to adhere to HIPAA privacy and security laws.
 The true test is whether you will be sharing health info with a Covered Entity.
-A Covered Entity is anyone who provides treatment, payment and operations in healthcare.
+A Covered Entity means anyone who provides treatment, payment, and operations in healthcare.
 These include doctor’s and dentist’s offices, psychologists, health plans, insurance companies, HMOs, and more.